Grounding Inspiration: Stillness, Simplicity & Creativity

 With Megan Bathory-Peeler

-Continuum is a practice that opens the time and space for you to fully and radically explore what it means to be a spirit in a human body-mind.
-By engaging with simple breaths, vocalized sounds, meditative awareness, creative visual imagery, and familiar biological sensations you will increase the fluidity of your body, recovering and restoring sensations that get flattened and lost in the speed of modern life.
+The longer format classes of Continuum are specifically designed to create a time and space for you to explore what it means to be in a human body-mind.
+Breath, vocalized sounds, meditative awareness, visual imagery, and simple, biological movements will help you recover and restore sensation and increase the innate fluid movement responses of your body that get lost in the speed of modern life and the cultural quicksand of fear, sorrow, and pain.

 Appropriate for all ages and abilities.
-Since everyone was once a child we all have an entire library of embodied knowledge, movements and sensations to rediscover within us.
 Bring your curiosity and an open mind, and you’ll have everything you need!

-Please wear comfortable layers of clothing you feel most at ease moving in, have a notebook to write in, and a full water bottle on hand.
+Please wear comfortable layers of clothing you feel most cozy in, have a notebook to write in, and a full water bottle on hand.

 To register, email: megan@somanautiko.com

-For each class, there is a suggested tuition.
-Please do not let your own personal circumstances prevent you from coming to classes.
-Please call Megan to arrange a rate that is affordable for you.
+Please do not let your own personal finances or current circumstances prevent you from coming to class.
+Pay From the Heart ~ offer what is affordable for you.

 If you have any questions or need more information, please call Megan directly at: 413.772.0078